 On July 5, 1794, American Presbyterian minister and dietary reformer Sylvester Graham was born.
 Graham is best known for his emphasis on vegetarianism, the temperance movement and his emphasis on eating whole-grain bread; he did not invent graham flour, graham bread, or graham crackers, but those products were inspired by his preaching.

-Sylvester Graham worked as a farm hand, cleaner, and teacher.
+Sylvester Graham was born in 1794 as the son of a pastor who was already 70 years old at the time, and died two years later.
+His mother was presumably ill, in any case he grew up with relatives.
+He worked as a teacher, but quit the service early due to massive health problems.
 His relatives ran a tavern where Graham also worked and as a result, Graham developed a strong aversion against alcohol.
 Later on, he decided to become a minister and joined Amherst Academy.
 Unfortunately, Sylvester Graham was forced to leave when a scandal was created that he improperly approached a woman.

 In 1828, Graham started working as an itinerant preacher in New Jersey.
 He was offered a position at the Philadelphia Temperance Society.
 The society was led by doctors who were primarily concerned about health effects of alcohol.
 There he met William Metcalfe, an English minister who established a vegetarian church in Philadelphia, and William A. Alcott, a Philadelphia doctor who wrote extensively about vegetarianism and wrote the first American vegetarian cookbook.
 Graham was highly influenced by the society and came to the conclusion that meat was just as much an expression and spur to gluttony as alcohol was, and that both corrupted both the body and soul of individuals and harmed families and society.
 It is believed that the book written by François-Joseph-Victor Broussais, ‘Treatise on Physiology‘ highly influenced Graham, next to the works of the German chemist Friedrich Accum.